Anirog/Anirog.github.io/_posts/2024-03-13-An-alternative-to-the-ugmonk-analog-productivity-card-holder.md

 Because of the price and because ugmonk ships from the USA (often a lot of hassle in the UK) I started looking for an alternative and found exactly what I was looking for on Etsy a nice 3D printed to-do list card holder, that so far has been a nice addition to my desk setup.

-The card holder is £9.99 It comes with a set of blank cards and a handy stencil so you can easily make your own cards and replacement cards cost £1.49 for a pack, a pack contains 90 cards.
+The card holder is £15.99 and uses 3x5 inch Index Cards, that are easily available.

 I'm using a version of the dash plus productivity system by Richard Rhone on my cards.